 - Selective internal radiation therapy for secondary bowel cancer

 - Reducing bowel radiotherapy side effects

 We know that radiotherapy, along with surgery, can help to stop rectal cancer from coming back.
-We also know that having fluorouracil (5FU) chemotherapy can help radiotherapy to work better for rectal cancer.
+We also know that having fluorouracil (5FU) or capecitabine chemotherapy can help radiotherapy to work better for rectal cancer.
 The chemotherapy makes the cancer cells more sensitive to radiation.
 Some trials are looking at giving chemotherapy with radiotherapy before or after surgery for rectal cancer.